Freeliquid/mcd-cdp-portal/src/libs/dai/README.md

 - Locking and unlocking collateral
 - Withdrawing and repaying Dai
 - Automated token conversions
-- Token contract functionality for WETH, PETH, MKR, Dai, and ETH
+- Token contract functionality for WETH, PETH, FL, Dai, and ETH
-- Buying and selling MKR and Dai with built-in DEX integration
+- Buying and selling FL and Dai with built-in DEX integration

 ## Usage